jyutzler/Bridge-Systems/system.md

 Inverted raises are off in all competition.
 ### One Over One
-A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
+* A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
-Bid 4-card suits up the line
+* Bid 4-card suits up the line
-but with two 5+-card suits bid the highest first.
+* With two 5+-card suits bid the highest first.

-#### 1♦
-A 1♦ response to 1♣ shows one of the following hand types:
-   * Rebiddable diamonds
-   * A game force with at least one 4-card major
-   * A balanced 6-8 points and a desire for opener to declare 1NT.
+* A diamond suit is routinely skipped if it is not particularly long or strong.

 ### NT Responses
 #### 1NT
-1NT over 1♣: balanced 8–10 HCP, no four-card major.
-(With 6-8 HCP, bid 1♦ instead so that opener can declare 1NT if possible.)
-Over 1♦ the range is wider (6-10 HCP).
+1NT: balanced 6–10 points, no four-card major.
 It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

 #### 2NT